Aquafina-water-bottle/jp-mining-note/docs/docs/cardtypes.md

 to only test a specific portion of the sentence, you can bold the desired selection of the sentence and fill `IsTargetedSentenceCard`.

-The above example is a Hover TSC, with the last sentence was bolded.
+The above example is a Hover TSC, with the last sentence bolded.

+## Hybrid Hint Card
+{{ feature_version("0.12.0.0") }}

+=== "Hover Hint"
+    TODO image

+=== "Click Hint"
+    TODO image

+Similarly to a normal hint card, filling the `IsHintCard` allows the hybrid card type to reveal the sentence below the word (instead of replacing the word).
+As this is simply a matter of style, you would test this like any normal hybrid card.

 ---